enveloss/fastapi-react-admin/README.md

 - exclude_deleted (optional): Whether to exclude deleted records.
 Default is True.

+- options (optional): The list of ExecutableOption of the sqlalchemy.
+Default is [].

 - include_in_schema (optional): Whether to include the routes in the generated schema.
 Default is False.

 ### ReactAdmin mount params